-- 1. Explain shop safety as it applies to the milling machines. - 1.1 Wear safety clothing appropriate for work with milling machine. - 1.2 Wear eye protection when needed. - 1.3 Explain what routine maintenance on the machine must be performed. - 2.Identify basic tools used on the milling machines. - 2.1 Explain what kinds of cutters are mounted directly on the spindle nose. - 2.2 Discuss the two types of tapers found on milling machines. - 2.3 Explain the two basic kinds of milling cutters with reference to their tooth shape. - 2.4 Explain the difference between climb and conventional milling.
+- 1. Explain shop safety as it applies to the milling machines. - 1.1 Wear safety clothing appropriate for work with milling machine. - 1.2 Wear eye protection when needed. - 1.3 Explain what routine maintenance on the milling must be performed. - 2.
+Identify tools used on the milling machines. - 2.1 Describe the setup and operation of offset boring head in common boring operations. - 2.2 Demonstrate knowledge of a rotary table.

-- 2.5 Describe the setup and operation of offset boring head in common boring operations. - 3.Demonstrate knowledge of the parts of the vertical milling machines. - 3.1 Name the six major components of the vertical milling machine. - 3.2 Describe which parts are used to move the table longitudinally. - 3.3 Explain which parts are used to move the saddle. - 3.4 Identify the purpose of the table clamp. - 3.5 Explain the purpose of the spindle brake. - 3.6 Describe how a loose table movement is adjusted. - 3.7 Discuss the purpose of the quill clamp. - 4.
-Explain how to set up and how to use the milling machines. - 4.1 Identify the important components and controls on the Vertical Milling Machines. - 4.2 Describe the functions of machine parts and controls. - 4.3 Perform routine maintenance on the machine. - 4.4 Describe how work pieces are aligned when they are clamped to the table. - 4.5 Discuss how a vise is aligned on a machine table. - 4.6 Describe how to check tool-head alignment. - 4.7 Provide an explanation of why it is important that the knee clamping bolts are tight before aligning a tool-head. - 4.8 Explain why the tool-head alignment needs to be checked again after all the clamping bolts are tightened. - 5.Demonstrate knowledge of the proper care of milling cutters. - 5.1 Identify common cutters for the vertical mill. - 5.2 Select a proper cutter for a given machining task. - 5.3 Demonstrate knowledge of how a right--hand cut end mill is identified. - 5.4 Describe what characteristic of end mills allows them to be used for plunge cutting. - 5.5 Explain the main difference between a general purpose end mill and one designed to cut aluminum. - 5.6 Describe when carbide-tipped end mills are chosen over high-speed steel end mills. - 5.7 Identify what kind of end mill would be used to remove a considerable amount of metal. - 5.8 Explain what tapered end mills are used for. - 6.Calculate speeds and feeds. - 6.1 Compute the rpm for a given size high speed mill cutter. - 6.2 Calculate the feed for a given type cutter and a given type steel. - 6.3 Explain when lower cutting speeds are recommended. - 6.4 Describe when cutting fluids are used. - 6.5 Discuss how the tool is affected by the chip thickness. - 6.6 Describe what the maximum depth of an end mill is.
+- 3. Demonstrate knowledge of the parts of the Horizontal Milling Machine. - 3.1 Name the six major components of the milling machine. - 3.2 Describe which parts are used to move the table longitudinally. - 3.3 Explain which parts are used to move the saddle. - 3.4 Identify the purpose of the table clamp. - 3.5 Explain the purpose of the spindle brake. - 3.6 Describe how a loose table movement is adjusted. - 4.
+Explain how to set up the milling machine. - 4.1 Describe two methods of checking tool-head alignment. - 4.2 Explanation the procedure for positioning spindle with indicator - 4.3 Explain how a face-milling cutter is setup. - 5.
+Demonstrate knowledge of the proper care of milling cutters. - 5.1 Identify common cutters for the vertical mill. - 5.2 Select a proper cutter for a given machining task. - 5.3 Demonstrate knowledge of how a right-hand cut end mill is identified. - 5.4 Describe what characteristic of end mills allows them to be used for plunge cutting. - 5.5 Explain the main difference between a general-purpose end mill and one designed to cut aluminum. - 5.6 Describe when carbide-tipped end mills are chosen over high-speed steel end mills. - 5.7 Identify what kind of end mill would be used to remove a considerable amount of metal. - 5.8 Explain what tapered end mills are used for. - 6.
+Explain different methods of indexing. - 6.1 Identify the major parts of indexing heads and rotary tables. - 6.2 Explain when indexing devices are used. - 6.3 Describe the difference between simple and direct indexing. - 6.4 Discuss how to index for a given number division. - 6.5 Identify how to index for a given angular indexing. - 7.
+Calculate speeds and feeds. - 7.1 Compute the rpm for a given size carbide mill cutter. - 7.2 Calculate the feed for a given type cutter and a given type steel. - 7.3 Explain when lower cutting speeds are recommended. - 7.4 Describe when cutting fluids are used. - 7.5 Discuss how the tool like an end mill is affected by the chip thickness of a cut. - 7.6 Describe the max cut depth, for a roughing end mill.